liquid-books/data-analytics2/data-transformation-reshaping/groupby-aggregations.md

 ---
-title: Data Sources and File Formats
+title: GroupBy Operations and Aggregations
 ---

-# Data Sources and File Formats
+# GroupBy Operations and Aggregations